Creative Hive

 That brings me to the third mistake – not learning how to do SEO and keyword research.

-It’s one of those tasks that creatives put off but with how big online marketplaces are getting it’s really important even if you have the most unique and best product ever.
+SEO and keyword research are one of those tasks that creatives put off but with how big online marketplaces are getting it’s really important even if you have the most unique and best product ever.

 I can’t stress this enough.